pauleveritt/tagstr-site/docs/htmlbuilder.md

 ## Review: tag string protocols

 With tag strings, we write a function that receives an `args` sequence of `Decoded` and `Interpolation` values.
-These are Python "protocols". `Decoded` is a string with an extra `raw` value:
+These are Python "protocols". `Decoded` is a string with an extra `raw` value.

 ```{literalinclude} ../src/tagstr_site/tagtyping.py
 :start-at: class Decoded
 :end-at: raw
 ```

-The `Interpolation` object captures a dynamic part (between braces) in a tag string:
+The `Interpolation` object captures a dynamic part (between braces) in a tag string.

 ```{literalinclude} ../src/tagstr_site/tagtyping.py
 :start-at: class Interpolation